What Rights Do Prisoners Have?

 The Prison Litigation Reform Act requires that prisoners first exhaust all of the prison’s internal grievance procedures before they are allowed to redress their concerns by filing suit in federal court.

-If you believe that your or your loved one’s rights were violated in prison, Suhre & Associates, LLC can help.
+If you believe that your or your loved one’s rights were violated in prison, Suhre & Associates DUI and Criminal Defense Lawyers can help.
 Contact us online or by calling (513) 333-0014.
 We have a Cincinnati criminal defense attorney available 24/7 to take your call.